Advance, Missouri: Education

+It is in the Advance R-IV School District.

 The Advance R-4 School District runs throughout most of the northern parts of Stoddard County as well as the extreme southern portions of Bollinger County.
-There is a preschool, one elementary school for grades K-6 and a consolidated junior-senior high school for grades 7-12 with an average yearly enrollment of 500 students in the district.
+There is a preschool, one elementary school for grades K-6 and a consolidated junior-senior high school for grades 7–12 with an average yearly enrollment of 500 students in the district.
 The school colors are orange and black and its mascot is the hornet.
 Athletics at the school consist of boys' and girls' basketball, girls' volleyball, baseball, softball (spring season), cheerleading, boys' golf, and coed cross country.

-The 2018-2019 Advance Lady Hornets volleyball team were Class 1 state champions, the school's first-ever state title.
-The Lady Hornets retained their Class 1 state championship during the 2019-2020 and 2020-2021 seasons.
-Advance returned to the Class 1 state tournament during the 2022-2023 season and won the Class 1 state championship.
+The Advance High School Lady Hornets varsity volleyball team won the Class 1 state championship during the 2018–2019 season, the school's first-ever state title in girls’ volleyball.
+The Lady Hornets defeated Calvary Lutheran 25–12, 25–22 to clinch the championship.
+The Lady Hornets went on to defend their Class 1 state title for two more consecutive seasons, defeating Santa Fe 25–11, 25–12 in 2019-2020 and topping local nemesis Lesterville 25–13, 25–15, 18–25, 25–08 in 2020–2021.
+The Lady Hornets were denied a bid at the state tournament for a fourpeat during the 2021–2022 season in which the Lady Hornets fell to Gideon in the Class 1 state quarterfinals.
+Advance rebounded and went on to reclaim their Class 1 state championship during the 2022-2023 and 2023–2024 seasons, dethroning then-Class 1 state champion Miller in a five-set thriller and then topping local rival South Iron 25–13, 25–13, 25-20 most recently to earn the school its fifth state volleyball championship.
+All five teams were coached by Erin Hoffman.

-The Advance Hornets boys basketball team took second place at the Class 1 state tournament during the 2016-2017.
+The Advance Hornets boys basketball team took second place at the Class 1 state tournament during the 2016–2017 season after a heartbreaking 65–62 loss to Walnut Grove.